-the Rev. Dr. John, Dr. Berry, and especially General Macdowall, sending plants from here.
+garden at Calcutta was at this time flourishing under the eminent botanist Roxburgh, and some exchanges appear to have been made with that establishment, the Rev. Dr. John, Dr. Berry, and especially General MacDowall, sending plants from here.

 But it was not till 1810 that Sir Joseph Banks, Pres.
-R. S., suggested and drew up a plan for a proper botanical garden in Ceylon.
+R. S., suggested and drew up a plan for a proper botanical garden in Cevlon.
 The site chosen was again in Slave Island, Colombo, and is still known as Kew.
 This powerful patron of botany also secured the transference from Canton of Mr. W. Kerr, who was appointed "Resident Superintendent and Chief Gardener."
 He arrived in 1812,1 and was placed in charge of the private King's House Garden in Colombo, and of seven acres in Slave Island.
 The latter, however, was soon found to be liable to floods and too limited in extent, and in 1813 the Government, who had acquired possession of an unsuccessful sugar estate of 600 acres near Kalutara, removed thither the botanical establishment; the smaller garden in Colombo itself was, however, still maintained.
-The next year, in November, 1814, Mr. Kerr died.
+The next year, in November, 1814, Kerr died.